01 Getting Started

 dropdown settings > content tab > label field

-12. Make sure that the second (child) drop-down element is still selected.
+12. Ensure the second (child) drop-down element is still selected.

 13. On the Settings screen, click the Interactivity option.